shizuku198411/Condenser/README.md

 - Condenser generates an OCI-compliant config.json and prepares the container bundle
 - Condenser invokes Droplet to create and start the container
 - Condenser tracks container state and exposes it via the API

+## Pod vs Bottle (Guidance)

+- Use **Pods** for tightly-coupled components that must share Network/UTS/IPC (sidecars, helpers, same IP/hostname).
+- Use **Bottles** for loosely-coupled services that should remain isolated but managed as a group.

+Kubernetes uses Pods as the smallest scheduling unit.
+Compose-like grouping is typically handled at a higher level (e.g., application templates or deployment tooling).

 ## Status
 Condenser and the Raind container runtime stack are currently under active development.